migueldev29/todosimple-api/README.md

 Task Manager App

-Version 1.0: You can create with description, update, list and delete the tasks.
+Version 1.0: You can create a task with description, update, list and delete the tasks.